CSlocumWX/plotting/README.md

 *There are 6 picas to 1 inch.*

-Setting `society` to an empty string will cause the math font to reset to Computer Modern (the LaTeX default)

 ## Known gotchas
 LaTeX text rendering comes with its share of issues.
 To understand those, please refer to